Skip to main content

 model year showed a positive relationship with mpg, suggesting that newer vehicles in this historical sample were generally more fuel efficient.
 I treated this carefully in interpretation, since correlation alone does not establish causation and may reflect broader historical factors such as regulation, design shifts, or market priorities.

 The one-hot origin_* columns showed the direction expected from the grouped summaries in Section 7: origin_America was negatively correlated with mpg, while origin_Japan and origin_Europe were positively correlated with mpg.
-Because the three indicators are mutually exclusive and sum to 1 for every row, they are not independent of each other—so they should be interpreted together rather than as fully separate features.
-This is best understood as a categorical effect surfaced through a continuous-style metric, and the grouped summaries below remain the more interpretable view.
+Because the three indicators are mutually exclusive and sum to 1 for every row, they are not independent of each other, so they should be interpreted together rather than as fully separate features.

 6. Scatter plots

-I then used scatter plots to inspect pairwise relationships involving mpg, particularly:
+The scatter plots focused on pairwise relationships involving mpg, particularly:

 • mpg vs weight